-The Washington B&O tax has been added to your bookmarks.
+The Washington B&O tax has been saved

 The Washington B&O tax